amphitheatrum sapientiae aeternae

 Theatre and Tradition

-The continuous investigation of the meaning of theatre, which underpins all of Peter Brook’s work, has inevitably led him to an investigation of Tradition.
-If theatre springs from life, then life itself must be questioned.
-Understanding theatrical reality also entails understanding the agents of that reality, the participants in any theatrical event: actors, director, spectators.
+The inquirey into the meaning of theatre, led Peter Brook towards an investigation of Tradition.
+That theatre sprang from life, then life must be questioned.
+Understanding theatrical reality also entails understanding the agents of that reality, the participants in any theatrical event: artists, actors, director, spectators.
 For a man who rejects all dogma and closed systems of thought, Tradition offers the ideal characteristic of unity in contradiction.
 Although it asserts its immutable nature, nevertheless it appears in forms of an immense heterogeneity: while devoting itself to the understanding of unity, it does so by focusing its concerns on the infinite diversity of reality.
-Finally, Tradition conceives of understanding as being something originally engendered by experience, beyond all explanation and theoretical generalisation.
-Isn’t the theatrical event itself ‘experience,’ above all else?
+Tradition conceives of understanding as being something originally engendered by experience, beyond all explanation and theoretical generalisation.

 Even on the most superficial of levels, Brook’s interest in Tradition is self-evident: one thinks of his theatre adaptation of one of the jewels of Sufi art, Attar’s Conference of the Birds, of his film taken from Gurdjieff’s book Meetings with Remarkable Men, and of the subsequent work on The Mahabharata.
 Clearly an investigation of the points of convergence between Brook’s theatre work and traditional thought is not devoid of purpose.